genilab/genilab.github.io/index.md

 * **'Ask Data' applications**, providing personal assistance and automation while exploring large datasets.
 * **Solutions for Multi-user Interactions**, supporting new GenAI-powered solutions in [Collective Intelligence](https://medium.com/generative-intelligence-lab/collective-intelligence-concepts-and-research-opportunities-6130ef044114).
 * .. and more.

-<h3 style="color:#2B65CF">Advancing open science and the creative economy!</h3>

-We champion **open science and knowledge transfer**.
-We frequently promote [Tutorials, Workshops, and Publications](./knowledge.md) to educate our research community and inspire new projects.
-We develop open projects [projects](./projects.md) and [practical exercises](./exercises.md) tied to real-world challenges.
-We are driven by **technology transfer, ecosystem development, and launching the next generation of startups**.

 ### Check Also